 Early Childhood Consultation

 Growing numbers of stakeholders are understanding the importance of getting a good start on learning, as well as the interdependence of early learning and other critical areas of functioning.
 Thus, new schools or charter schools, mental health organizations, and private foundations among others are increasingly incorporating early childhood programming, or incorporating child development principles into their existing programming The Marsico Institute serves as a consultant to these initiatives locally and nationally, helping to insure that they are developmentally appropriate, based on good science, and keenly focused on issues of access and equity.
-If you have a program you would like to discuss with us, please contact our Director or Associate Director.
+If you have a program you would like to discuss with us, please contact our Director or Assistant Director of Policy and Practice.